-We selected Revenue and Operational EBITDA as the performance factors for Component 1 to maintain focus on earnings from our operational performance while also driving growth through a focus on our revenue.
-Operational EBITDA is a non-GAAP measure.
+We selected Revenue and Operational EBITDA after Variable Pay Accrual as the performance factors to maintain focus on earnings from our operational performance while also driving growth through a focus on our revenue.
+Operational EBITDA after Variable Pay Accrual is a non-GAAP measure.
 The reasons for using non-GAAP measures and reconciliations of non-GAAP measures to the most closely comparable GAAP measures are presented in Exhibit A to this Proxy Statement.
+Please see "EXCEL: Definitions of Metrics" beginning on page 34 for more information about the performance metrics.